 This summer, educators everywhere deserve a break.
 So set up your hammock, grab a refreshing beverage and join us for the first DEC Summer Book Club.
 We’ll read 1-2 books throughout the summer that are NOT about design (but are design- and education-adjacent).
 Participants can choose from various low-stakes ways to engage in discussion, including the #dec-book-club Slack channel and multiple virtual meeting options.

-The first book we’re reading is iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–and Completely Unprepared for Adulthood–and What That Means for the Rest of Us by Jean M. Twenge. iGen provides data-backed insights into the behaviors and motivations of the generation of which most of our student bodies are now comprised.
-The book will generate many ideas for discussion such as how to communicate with Gen Z and how to better engage them in the classroom.
+The first book we read is iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–and Completely Unprepared for Adulthood–and What That Means for the Rest of Us by Jean M. Twenge. iGen provides data-backed insights into the behaviors and motivations of the generation of which most of our student bodies are now comprised.
+The book generated many ideas for discussion such as how to communicate with Gen Z and how to better engage them in the classroom.

 If you’d like to participate: